 Order Is Key

 We’ve all heard the phrase, “The whole is greater than the sum of its parts.”
 This is true in a variety of contexts, including surveys.
 Specifically, your questions should be polished, but they should be organized in such a way that the survey as a whole has a logical flow.
-This is much preferred (and much more efficient) to the flipside, which is a survey whose questions bounce from one topic to the next, with no discernable flow.
+This is much preferred (and much more efficient) to the flip-side, which is a survey whose questions bounce from one topic to the next, with no discernible flow.

 Be Wary Of “Survey Fatigue”